Ferdinand Marcos's cult of personality: "Red scare" tactics

 By the time Marcos became president in 1965, the PKP was a weakened organization, and the Hukbalahap reduced to "what amounted to banditry."
-But Marcos immediately made noise about the supposed "communist threat" – drawing on images of the bloody Huk encounters of the 1950s, and courting the Johnson administration's political support in light of the Us's recent entry into the Vietnam war.
+But Marcos immediately made noise about the supposed "communist threat"—drawing on images of the bloody Huk encounters of the 1950s and courting the Johnson administration's political support in light of the United States' recent entry into the Vietnam war.

-Marcos continued using communism as bogeyman after 1968, as the PKP faded into obscurity and the nascent CPP became more prominent.
+Marcos continued using communism as a bogeyman after 1968, as the PKP faded into obscurity and the nascent CPP became more prominent.
 The Armed Forces of the Philippines did likewise in 1969, when the CPP allied with Huk commander Bernabe Buscayno to create the nascent New People's Army (NPA).
 Although the NPA was only a small force at the time, the AFP hyped up its formation, partly because doing so was good for building up the AFP budget.
-As a result, notes Security Specialist Richard J. Kessler, "the AFP mythologized the group, investing it with a revolutionary aura that ony attracted more supporters."
+As a result, notes security specialist Richard J. Kessler, "the AFP mythologized the group, investing it with a revolutionary aura that only attracted more supporters."

-Even in the days immediately before Marcos's declaration of Martial Law on September 23, 1972, the Philippine National Security Council did not consider the two communist movements to represent a sizable threat.
+Even in the days immediately before Marcos's declaration of martial law on September 23, 1972, the Philippine National Security Council did not consider the two communist movements to represent a sizable threat.
 At around that time, the US Senate Committee on Foreign Relations received notice that as of September 19, 1972, the Philippine Council had set their threat assessment at "between 'normal' and 'Internal Defense Condition 1'" on a scale where 3 was the highest Defense condition.
-One of the generals serving under General Fabian Ver of the National Intelligence and Security Authority later recalled that "even when Martial Law was declared, the communists were not a real threat.
+One of the generals serving under General Fabian Ver of the National Intelligence and Security Authority later recalled that "even when martial law was declared, the communists were not a real threat.
 The military could handle them."